 As autumn approaches I have my eye on Paris.
 October is my favorite time of year in the city I love, particularly when it comes to seasonal food.
-Of course, in my opinion, the food in Paris is wonderful throughout the year but some of my favorites are available during the time when the leaves are turning colors, the air is getting brisker (and Parisians are getting grumpier!) and the layers are being added.
+Of course, in my opinion, the food in Paris is wonderful throughout the year but some of my favorites are available during the time when the leaves are turning colors, the air is getting brisker (and Parisians are getting grumpier!) and the layers are being added (by the way, here is my guide on how to pack for Paris in the fall!).
+Here are my 5 favorite fantastic fall foods that I enjoy in France and at home.

 Chestnut soup/Soupe de marron:

 I love soup.
 Mr. Misadventures makes a big pot of some kind of vegetable nearly every Sunday.
 But my favorites always seem to be the traditional autumn harvest foods like squash.
-I never tasted chestnut soup until I moved to France and had it in restaurants in Paris my first Fall.
-It is wonderfully nutty and creamy (even when you don’t add extra cream!) and versatile too.
-You can throw in extra pieces of the chestnut as a topper, porcini mushrooms, croutons or prosciutto, as well as a little dabble of cream.
-It is rich and yummy and really healthy (if you eat it without the cream!).
+I never tasted chestnut soup until I moved to France and had it in restaurants in Paris my first autumn.
+It is wonderfully nutty and creamy and versatile too.
+You can throw in extra pieces of the chestnut as a topper, porcini mushrooms, croutons, or prosciutto, as well as a little dab of cream.
+It is rich and yummy and really healthy.

 It is limitless what you can do with mushrooms!
 But I love when Fall comes around and you start to see morilles (morels) appear on menus.
 I personally like them in pasta with a light cream sauce, but Mr. Misadventures makes a wonderful chicken dish with morilles and walnut wine.
 In addition, I think that the French make the best omelets in the world and there is nothing better or simpler than a mushroom omelet with fine herbs.
 I am not a big pizza fan, but I love a minimalist pizza (thin crust, sauce, light cheese) and tons of mushrooms piled on, yum!

 In the same family, but not in the same price range, the truffle is something spectacular to behold.
 If you want to experience a real treat, head over to the Maison de la Truffle in Paris (there are 2 locations) where you can purchase a sampling in their store or eat in their restaurant.
-The three classic ways to eat truffles are in an omelet, shaved over pasta or french fries, but there are also people doing very creative things with this little tuber!
+The three classic ways to eat truffles are in an omelet, shaved over pasta or french fries, (or if you are lucky enough to be invited into someone’s home in the Périgord, you may have it simply sliced on to a slice of baguette!) but there are also people doing very creative things with this little tuber!

-On my personal bucket list is to visit and stay in one of those hotels in the South of France and have an entire meal of truffle dishes served to me from beginning to end (we ended up doing that in Tuscany), but until then, there are plenty of great places to eat truffles in the Fall in Paris!
+On my personal bucket list is to visit and stay in one of those hotels in the South of France and have an entire meal of truffle dishes served to me from beginning to end (we ended up doing that in Tuscany and ), but until then, there are plenty of great places to eat truffles in the Fall in Paris!

 Gibiers (la Chasse)/Venison, etc: